-Sports massage is ideal for application before your skiing/ snowboarding trip to help prepare your body, as well as during your trip, to deal with any developing aches and pains.
+Sports massage is ideal for application before your skiing or snowboarding trip to help prepare your body, as well as during your trip, to deal with any developing aches and pains.

 Type of Injuries Sports Massage Can Help Prevent

-The type of injury which sports massage can help prevent is more overuse or inflammatory in nature, which tends to build up over time due to repeated, unaccustomed forces on the joints and soft tissues.
+The type of injury that sports massage can help prevent is more overuse or inflammatory, which tends to build up over time due to repeated, unaccustomed forces on the joints and soft tissues.

 - Quadriceps Tendinopathy

-An inflammatory / overuse condition of the thigh muscles shared tendon causing pain just above the kneecap.
+An inflammatory/overuse condition of the thigh muscles’ shared tendon causes pain above the kneecap.